xiashtra/cactbot/CONTRIBUTING.md

 ## Coding Style

-The ideal end state is that all C#, Python, and Javascript code is linted and autoformatted.
+The ideal end state is that all C# and Javascript code is linted and autoformatted.
-The current state is that Javascript and Python are fairly well linted (although variable naming conventions are all over the place) and C# is not very consistent.
+The current state is that Javascript is fairly well linted (although variable naming conventions are all over the place) and C# is not very consistent.
 Over time, it would be nice to move towards that ideal state.